Vukodlok/FreeCodeCamp-Projects/README.md

 - Merge Sort - Use Python and recursion to create a merge sort algorithm.
 This was part of FCC's Scientific Computing with Python course.
 - Time Calculator - Use Python to take in a time input and calculate an ending time based on the starting time and duration.
 This was part of FCC's Scientific Computing with Python course.
 - Sudoku Solver - Use Python to create a Sudoku puzzle solver by creating and using a class.
 This was part of FCC's Scientific Computing with Python course.
+- Binary Search Tree - Use Python to create a binary search tree data structure using classes and methods.
+This was part of FCC's Scientific Computing with Python course.